 These are just a few questions that Easterseals hears from concerned parents of kids with autism.
 Most children with autism are eligible to receive special education services through the school system until age 21.
-As the nation’s largest provider of services and support for children and adults living with autism and their families, Easterseals is highlighting its services for children with autism who grow up and “age out” of the school system.
+As the nation’s largest provider of services and support for children and adults living with autism and their families, Easterseals offers services as children with autism grow up and “age out” of the school system.

-Easterseals offers services to support adults with autism as they navigate through the barriers they are likely to encounter in their day-to-day lives.
-These may include help finding a job, day programs, residential support to live on their own, community and recreation activities, and financial planning.
-Additionally, Easterseals works with families to identify other services in the community.
-It’s all to help young adults with autism thrive in their communities.
+Easterseals provides services for adults with autism as they navigate barriers they are likely to encounter in their lives.
+These may include finding a job, going to college, attending day programs, exploring housing options to live independently, managing their finances, transportation solutions as well as community and recreational activities so they can participate in their community..
+Easterseals also works with individuals and families to identify other services in the community so young adults with autism thrive in their communities.

 Finding a job is a critical first step toward self-determination and financial independence for adults with autism.
-Easterseals professionals help people with autism assess their skills, identify employment goals and provide training to meet personal goals.
-Easterseals also works with businesses to provide resources for employers to support workforce development.
+Easterseals professionals help people with autism assess their skills, identify employment goals, and provide training to meet those goals.
+Easterseals also works with businesses to provide resources for employers to recruit and hire people with autism.

-Easterseals adult day services offer socialization and recreation opportunities for individuals with autism living in the community.
-While people with autism participating in day programs might need some supervision, they need only minimal assistance with activities of daily living.
+Easterseals offers day programs for people with autism so they can enjoy socialization and recreational opportunities and participate in the community.
+While people with autism who participate in Easterseals day programs might need some supervision, they need only minimal assistance with activities of daily living.

 Adults with autism have many choices when it comes to living away from home.
-The primary goal of Easterseals’ residential services is to assist people with autism to stay in the community in a living arrangement of their choice.
-Options can include:
+The primary goal of Easterseals’ residential services is to assure that people with autism can stay in their community in a living arrangement of their choice.
+Options include:

 Adults with autism can be active participants in all areas of community life including social and recreational activities.
-Easterseals programs may include weekends away, evenings out and other opportunities to participate in recreational activities throughout the year.
-With more than 100 camping, recreation and respite programs, Easterseals offers thousands of individuals with autism the chance to develop lasting friendships and learn what they can do, regardless of their age.
-Participants enjoy adventures and conquer new physical challenges, and some camps also offer sessions exclusively for campers living with autism.
+Easterseals programs may include weekends away, evenings out, and other opportunities to participate in recreational activities throughout the year.
+With more than 100 camping, recreation, and respite programs, Easterseals offers thousands of individuals with autism the chance to develop lasting friendships and develop independence, regardless of their age.
+Participants enjoy adventures and conquer new physical challenges.
+Camping programs also offer sessions exclusively for campers with autism.

 Easterseals partners with health and human service organizations as well as public and private insurers to provide life-changing services and support for children and adults living with autism and other disabilities and special needs and for their families.